Smart School Councils privacy notice

 People who become members

 For members who use our Class Meeting Tool, we use an online tool built by our web partners Outlandish.
 This collects school data and some individual data in order to help track involvement in their Smart School Council.
 Schools are asked to sign the Data Sharing Agreement in order to use this service.
+No sensitive data is collected, and no names or class details are shared externally or published online.

 People who make a complaint to us